manbeardgames/monogame-templates/README.md

 # MonoGame Templates
-This repository is a collection of specialized MoonoGame templates to use with Visual Studio 2017 when creating a new project.
+This repository is a collection of specialized MonoGame templates to use with Visual Studio 2017 when creating a new project.

 # Included Templates
 |  Template Name | Description   |